libgd/libgd/docs/README_CI.md

 ## ci_macos.yml

-All configs for MacOS.
+All configs for macOS.
 Dependencies are installed using homebrew (for those not available already in the image).

 Important note:

-Github actions MacOS images contain Mono.
+Github actions macOS images contain Mono.
 Mono somehow messes up with the various paths and it is not worth figuring out how to work around it.
 We use a script to simply remove Mono from the system, the script can be found in .github\scripts\removemono.sh

 ## shellcheck.yml